The University's extenuating circumstances procedure

 - You have been the victim of crime and have had contact with the service to help deal with this.
 In this instance, we could provide a letter confirming the impact of the reported crime.

-The evidence we provide is a confidential letter, usually to your personal tutor, who will then pass it on as part of the extenuating circumstances process.
-Only information you agree to be disclosed will be included in this letter.
+The evidence we provide will be emailed to the extentuating circumstances mailbox.
+Only information you agree to be disclosed will be included in the evidence.